-Transfer Agreement Between Three Rivers Community College and Fairfield University School of Engineering accept associate degree graduates from the Electrical Engineering Technology and Mechanical Engineering Technology programs at Three Rivers into its baccalaureate degree program in Electrical Engineering and Mechanical Engineering provided that these transfer students have earned a grade point average of 3.0 or better (on a 4.0 scale).
+Transfer Agreement Between Three Rivers Community College and Fairfield University School of Engineering

+The School of Engineering of Fairfield University will accept associate degree graduates from the Electrical Engineering Technology and Mechanical Engineering Technology programs at Three Rivers into its baccalaureate degree program in Electrical Engineering and Mechanical Engineering provided that these transfer students have earned a grade point average of 3.0 or better (on a 4.0 scale).
 Students with a GPA between 2.5 and 3.0 will be considered on an individual-basis only.
 This transfer agreement requires also that the student pass Fairfield's specified bridge course (EG 32), which may be offered online, and pass Calculus I (at Three Rivers) with a grade of B or better before matriculation at Fairfield University.
 Fairfield agrees to transfer in most of the general education, science and engineering courses taken at Three Rivers, up to 64 credits.